Joey305/autodock-WEBSERVER/README.md

 ### `vina` is missing

 The generated docking scripts expect a working AutoDock Vina executable.
-Confirm:
+Confirm availability with:

 ```bash
 vina --version
 ```

-If needed, set:
+If needed:

 ```bash
 export VINA_EXE=/path/to/vina